haileymgibbs/data-dashboard/Number of parents reporting job changes due to problems with child care/README.md

 To run this analysis, users must:

-Download the NSCH 2024 topical Stata file (nsch_2024e_topical.dta)
+- Download the NSCH 2024 topical Stata file (nsch_2024e_topical.dta)

-Store it in a local directory
+- Store it in a local directory

-Update the file path in the script or set a working directory: setwd("YOUR/LOCAL/PATH/HERE")

-or directly reference the file path in read_dta().
+- Update the file path in the script or set a working directory: setwd("YOUR/LOCAL/PATH/HERE") or directly reference the file path in read_dta().

 **Contact**

-For questions about the code or methodology, contact Carter Nesmith.
+For questions about the code or methodology, contact Carter Nesmith or Hailey Gibbs (hgibbs@americanprogress.org)